CÔTE D’AZUR / French Riviera

 TIME ZONE: Central European Summer Time Zone

-CLIMATE: The climate of France is generally cold in winter and mild in summer, but mild winters and hot summers are usual along the Mediterranean sea (French riviera) and in the South West of France.
+CLIMATE: The climate of France is generally cold in winter and mild in summer, but mild winters and hot summers are usual on the west side of the Mediterranean sea (French riviera) and in the South West of France.

 May 63°F / 17°C